Post job

-Below we've compiled a list of the most important skills for a rehabilitation aide.
-We ranked the top skills based on the percentage of rehabilitation aide resumes they appeared on.
+Below we've compiled a list of the most critical rehabilitation aide skills.
+We ranked the top skills for rehabilitation aides based on the percentage of resumes they appeared on.
 For example, 33.6% of rehabilitation aide resumes contained patients as a skill.
-Let's find out what skills a rehabilitation aide actually needs in order to be successful in the workplace.
+Continue reading to find out what skills a rehabilitation aide needs to be successful in the workplace.

 1. Patients